misaelnieto/misaelnieto.github.io/content/posts/create-your-own-private-egg-repository-on-amazon-ec2.md

 ## Using the private and public repository

 Once you've released your eggs to your public and private repositories, it's time to use them in your buildout.
-And turns out to be brain-dead easy.
+And it turns out to be brain-dead easy.

 Public repo: